 This calculator will show you how much you will save if you make 1/2 of your mortgage payment every two weeks instead of making a full mortgage payment once a month.
-In effect, you will be making one extra mortgage payment per year--without hardly noticing the additional cash outflow.
-But, as your about to discover, you will certainly notice the increased cash flow that will occur when you pay your mortgage off way ahead of schedule!
+In effect, you will be making one extra mortgage payment per year – without hardly noticing the additional cash outflow.
+But, as you’re about to discover, you will certainly notice the increased cash flow that will occur when you pay your mortgage off way ahead of schedule!

 Car Cost Comparison Calculator

 When buying a car, most people fail to consider ALL of the expenses that will be generated by their purchase.
 And because nearly all car buying scenarios come with different variables (depreciation rates, interest rates, purchase prices, insurance costs, MPG ratings, etc.), it becomes extremely difficult to compare one buying scenario with another – until now, that is.
 This calculator will not only help you to forecast the REAL COST of buying and owning a car, but it will also help you to more accurately compare the real cost of one car buying scenario with the real cost of a second car buying scenario.

 Credit Card Minimum Payment Interest Calculator

 This calculator will show you how much interest you will end up paying if you make only the minimum required payment on your credit card bill.
 It will also tell you how many minimum payments you will make before your balance is paid off (up to a maximum of 600 payments).

 This calculator will show you the forgone interest earnings that will result after spending a given dollar amount on a nonappreciating, non-necessary purchase.

 This calculator will show you how much interest you will earn over a given period of time, at any given interest rate, based on an initial investment plus a fixed monthly addition.
 The calculator compounds monthly and assumes deposits are made at the beginning of each month.